Table of Contents

 - Are we understaffed or overstaffed (and inefficient)?

 User-friendly automation is the future of the digital era, and intuitive mobile work order apps are most definitely the future of Computerized Maintenance Management System (CMMS) software.
 Choosing a CMMS platform is like choosing a personal vehicle: a Ford Super D F-450 Platinum and a Nissan Frontier perform the same primary functions.
 However, user experiences feel extremely different.

 Work order software selection is a matter of personal preference, but some products are better than others.
-We encourage you to prioritize overall usability, real-time chat, photo uploading, e-signatures, asset imports, workflow, and user-friendly reporting.
-MantainX is the best digital maintenance SaaS on the market designed for mobile, tablet, and desktop interfaces.
+We encourage you to prioritize overall usability, real-time chat, photo uploading, e-signature capability, asset imports, workflow, and user-friendly reporting.
+MaintainX is the best digital maintenance SaaS on the market designed for mobile, tablet, and desktop interfaces.
 We are the only CMMS platform that handles maintenance, operations, safety, and training.

 When we say that anyone with a smartphone can download the app and get started now, we aren’t kidding.
 Find out why companies like Hilton, Quikrete, Marriott, and McDonald’s are streamlining operations with MaintainX.
 Pricing plans range from freemium unlimited work order creation for small businesses to monthly premium/per user plans for companies with more complex needs.

 Click here to download the app for free on iOS or Android.